 All groups are facilitated by trained volunteers.
-Our facilitators participate regularly in continuing education, and they receive monthly supervision/consultation with a licensed mental health professional.
+Our facilitators participate regularly in continuing education and report to the Director of Adult Bereavement Services.

-Participants must be at least 21 years old and residents of Montgomery County, Maryland; be skilled using Zoom, and grieving a death that has occurred within the past 12 months.
+Participants must be at least 21 years old and working in or residing in Montgomery County, Maryland and be skilled using Zoom and grieving the loss of a loved one.

 All Adult Bereavement Support groups are tailored to the specific loss and are provided at no charge.

 New groups are formed as community needs arise.

-PLEASE NOTE: Due to COVID-19, all of CaringMatters' Adult Bereavement Support groups are meeting online on Zoom until further notice.
+PLEASE NOTE: Due to COVID-19, most of CaringMatters' Adult Bereavement Support groups are meeting online on Zoom until further notice.